 A Medieval Chapel in The Mountains of the Moon

-The story of Monserrate all began in 1540, with an old chapel that was dedicated to Our Lady of Monserrate.
+The story of Monserrate all began in 1540, with an old chapel for Our Lady of Monserrate.
 The late-medieval chapel used to stand on the same spot where the palace is today, looking out over the Sintra Mountains.
-These mountains played an important role as the Lunae Mons (Mountains of the Moon) in the ancient world: the area was thought to be the mythological hiding place of Diana the Huntress.
-The goddess of the hunt, nature, and the moon was called Cynthia by the Romans, a name that transformed into present-day “Sintra.”
+These mountains played an important role as the Lunae Mons (Mountains of the Moon) in the ancient world: the area symbolised the mythological hiding place of Diana the Huntress.
+In Roman times, the goddess of the hunt, nature, and the moon carried the name Cynthia, a name that transformed into present-day “Sintra.”

-Sintra was thought to be the mythological hiding place of Diana, ancient goddess of the hunt, the moon, and nature.
+Sintra symbolised the mythological hiding place of Diana, ancient goddess of the hunt, the moon, and nature.

 The First Palace and The Devastating Lisbon Earthquake